caminashell/modsb/README.md

 ## Reshade User Settings

 I have included a custom Reshade preset that I designed for playing Stellar Blade in SDR and have not noticed a performance difference using this preset configuration.
+It does however, add an additional 40~50 watts of power on my GPU along side a 15% increase in processing, depending on the scene.

 - Copy the files within the `Shaders` to where you have Reshade shaders installed
 - Copy the preset file to where you have Reshade presets installed